» »

 120 minutes - Superquadro engine assembly time

-500 - the number of parts in the DUCATI engine
+500 - number of parts in a DUCATI engine

 783 - number of dealers worldwide

 The history of the Ducati brand began in 1926, when the Ducati brothers decided to start building a factory.
-From a small, family-owned business for the production of radio components, Ducati has developed into an international motorcycle brand.
-Now the Ducati plant, located in Bologna, is the pride of the Italian industry.
-The Ducati company produces motorcycles with a unique engine in terms of characteristics, using the latest innovative and design solutions.
-Ducati offers buyers a wide range of the lineup racing bikes: Superbike, Supersport, Monster, Multistrada, SportClassic and Hypermotard.
-The company's products are sold in more than 60 countries around the world, mainly in the markets Western Europe and North America.
+From a small family business producing radio components, Ducati has grown into an international motorcycle brand.
+Now the Ducati plant, located in Bologna, is the pride of Italian industry.
+The Ducati company produces motorcycles with unique engine characteristics, using the latest innovations and design solutions.
+Ducati offers customers a wide range of the lineup racing motorcycles: Superbike, Supersport, Monster, Multistrada, SportClassic and Hypermotard.
+The company's products are sold in more than 60 countries around the world, mainly in markets Western Europe and North America.

-In 1998 Ducati opened a museum dedicated to the history of the company.
-Located on 1000 square meters at the headquarters of the Ducati factory, the exposition covers 50 years of technological innovation in the production of racing motorcycles and the history of the victories of the Ducati brand.
-Built in the form of a brightly lit racing track, the museum presents 33 legendary motorcycles in a specially created viewing area in the form of a giant red helmet.
+In 1998, Ducati opened a museum dedicated to the history of the company.
+Located on 1000 square meters at the Ducati factory headquarters, the exhibition highlights 50 years of technological innovation in the production of racing motorcycles and the history of victories of the Ducati brand.
+Built to resemble a brightly lit race track, the museum displays 33 legendary motorcycles in a special viewing area shaped like a giant red helmet.

 Working hours

-Guided tour of the museum usually booked in advance and can be carried out on the following days:
+Guided tour of the museum usually booked in advance and can be held on the following days:

-Duration of the excursion around the plant and the museum: 1.5 hours.
+Duration of the excursion around the factory and museum: 1.5 hours.

-On Saturday, there is only a guided tour of the museum.
+On Saturday there is a tour of the museum only.

-A tour of the museum takes about 30 minutes.
+A tour of the museum lasts about 30 minutes.

 Meeting point- before entering the enterprise.
-Latecomers are not allowed into the territory.
+Late arrivals are not allowed onto the premises.

-Only a reply from Ducati is a booking confirmation.
+Only a response from Ducati is a confirmation of the booking.

-The address the plant and museum Ducati: Ducati Motor Holding, via Antonio Cavalieri Ducati 3, 40132 Bologna - Italy.
+Address plant And museum Ducati: Ducati Motor Holding, via Antonio Cavalieri Ducati 3, 40132 Bologna - Italy.

 Languages

-The tour is conducted in Italian and English...
-It is also possible to conduct a guided tour in French, German and Spanish - please indicate your preferred language in the registration form.
+The tour is conducted in Italian and English languages.
+It is also possible to conduct a tour in French, German and Spanish- please indicate the desired language in the registration form.

 Prices